 On Religion, Nationalism and Backlash to LGBT Movements: My article in the Journal of Human Rights further engages the theme of state repression of movements.
 That article explores backlashes to norms governing LGBT rights, asking why such rights mobilize an active resistance in some cases and not in others.
 It shows that differing perceptions of threat define the way international norms are received in distinct domestic realms, and argues that threat perception is heightened in cases where religion is historically embedded in the essence of the popular nation.
 My piece with Agnes Chetaille (EHESS) in Social Movement Studies explores how rival movements interact.

-On Triangulation in Social Movement Research: In a fifth strand of my work, I am writing on methodological approaches for triangulation in social movement research, as well as the effect of such approaches on the study of marginalized communities.
+On Triangulation in Social Movement Research: I also write on methodological approaches for triangulation in social movement research, as well as the effect of such approaches on the study of marginalized communities.
 With Sophia Wallace (University of Washington) and Chris Zepeda-Millán (University of California, Los Angeles), I published one aspect of this research in Donatella della Porta’s important 2014 volume Methodological Practices in Social Movement Research.

-On Media Visibility, Civil Society and Public Opinion: In a sixth strand of work, I explored the relationship between global media flows and liberalization of social issues across states.
+On Media Visibility, Civil Society and Public Opinion: Additionally, I have explored the relationship between global media flows and liberalization of social issues across states.
 This work is exemplified by two separate projects: first on how the Internet and deterritorialization impact civil society (with Olga Brzezinska, Jagiellonian University, published in 2015), and second on how global media consumption affects attitudes toward minorities (with Jeremiah Garretson, California State University, published in 2017).
 The latter piece was published in Comparative Political Studies.
 In 2017 it won the prize for best article of the year by the Gender and Sexuality Research Network of the Council for European Studies.

 On Political Behavior, Civil Society and Public Opinion: A related piece (with Douglas Page, Gettysburg College) that comes out of this line of work looks at the effects of political homophobia on political participation.
 Existing research suggests that supporters of gay rights have out-mobilized their opponents, leading to policy changes in advanced industrialized democracies.
 At the same time, we observe the diffusion of state-sponsored homophobia in many parts of the world.
 The emergence of gay rights as a salient political issue in global politics leads us to ask: who is empowered to be politically active in various societies?
 What current research misses is a comparison of levels of participation (voting and protesting) between states that make stronger and weaker appeals to homophobia.
 Voters face contrasting appeals from politicians in favor of and against gay rights globally.
 In an analysis of survey data from Europe and Latin America, we argue that the alignment between the norms of sexuality a state promotes and an individual’s personal attitudes on sexuality increases felt political efficacy.
 We find that individuals that are tolerant of homosexuality are more likely to participate in states with gay-friendly policies in comparison to intolerant individuals.
 The reverse also holds: individuals with low education levels that are intolerant of homosexuality are more likely to participate in states espousing political homophobia.

-On Anti-LGBT Networks in World Politics: First, as part of a team led by Kristina Stoeckl (University of Innsbruck), we won an ERC Standing Grant (years 2016-2022) for a project that explores the global ramifications of gendered moral conservatism—in essence the other side of the coin to my earlier book project.
-My part of this project looks at norm polarization on a global scale and charts the transnational network of anti-gender advocacy, and we are currently writing a book on this topic.
-The promotion and diffusion of family values and religious liberty dominate contemporary discourses on the world stage.
-From Vladimir Putin’s commitment to defend states from a “Gay-European” threat to the campaign opposing the Colombian FARC peace accord on the basis of its “gender ideology”—LGBT advocates operate in an increasingly polarized world.
-My new work in this area explores the network of this rival activism and its global political ramifications.
-My early research has already identified the effect of this conservative network on transnational LGBT activism – for example, the instrumental use of “family values” norms by LGBT actors to respond to and potentially counter an emerging conservative opposition.
-It explains why the Irish “Yes Campaign” branded itself as the “children’s rights” campaign or why the Polish Campaign Against Homophobia now embraces Catholicism.
-The methodological lens for comparison is across time and place, exploring a movement shift to what I call seductive strategy.
-Such strategy fundamentally ties logics of appropriateness to logics of consequences in a quest for movement and norm survival.
+On Anti-LGBT Networks in World Politics: As part of a team led by Kristina Stoeckl (University of Innsbruck), we won an ERC Standing Grant (years 2016-2022) for a project that explores the global ramifications of gendered moral conservatism—in essence the other side of the coin to my earlier book project.
+My part of this project with Stoeckl looks at norm polarization on a global scale and charts the transnational network of anti-gender advocacy.
+We have written a book on this topic, exploring the network of this rival activism and its global political ramifications.
+We argue that anti-gender resistances have employed in the last decade many of the same transnational tools that garnered LGBTIQ people their widespread recognition.
+They also conform to the boomerang and spiral models of human rights diffusion, but in a process we reconceive as a double helix.
+As the double-helix metaphor suggests, rival TANs have a reciprocal relationship, having to navigate each other’s presence in an interactive space.
+In other words, both those who seek the advancement of SOGI rights and those who oppose them use related strategies and instruments for mutually exclusive ends.
 An early iteration of these ideas have been explored in a 2018 published chapter called ‘Protean Power in Movement: Navigating Uncertainty in the LGBT Rights Revolution’ (in Peter Katzenstein and Lucia Seybert’s volume, Protean Power, Cambridge University Press).

 On Political Intersectionality and Coalition Building: A separate project explores the intersection between gender, immigration, and LGBT rights, asking under what conditions we observe transnational alliances across groups representing distinct social justice issues.
 I explore two overarching questions that inform our understanding of political intersectionality in movement coalition building work: When and why do alliances across social justice movements exist?
 And how do limited material resources affect the intersectional consciousness of the movement and the nature of coalition building work?
 To answer these questions, I conducted an expert survey to assess the intersectional consciousness of the European LGBT movement during times of severe financial crisis.
 The findings suggest that the movement seeks to be more inclusive than it actually is on the ground, where middle-upper class gay men still dominate decision-making procedures.
 Furthermore, while cross-movement alliances are frequent, they are context-specific and predominantly facilitated by INGOs and European institutions.
 I argue, somewhat paradoxically, that intersectional consciousness is most present at the transnational level (as opposed to the domestic level).
 There, the potential for brokering cross-movement relationships is high and the financial crisis has heightened that consciousness.
 This line of work provides fertile linkages between international and comparative politics of movements with feminist and queer theory.
 This work was partly published in Social Politics in 2019, and an adapted version appeared in a 2020 volume on Gendered Mobilizations (edited by Jill Irvine, Sabine Lang, and Celeste Montoya).